BIBLE GATEWAY

 Reflection

-Looking back on the redesign process, several key insights emerged that shaped both the development and the outcome of the project.
-One of the most significant takeaways was the importance of understanding the deep connection users have with an established product.
-With Bible Gateway, many users had grown accustomed to the old interface, so making changes wasn't just about functionality it was about respect for the history and familiarity that users cherished.
+Reflecting on the redesign process, several key insights emerged that shaped both the development and final outcome.
+One of the most valuable takeaways was recognizing the emotional connection users have with an established product.
+With Bible Gateway, many users were deeply familiar with the legacy interface, so redesigning wasn’t just a matter of improving functionality, it was about respecting the history, habits and trust that had been built over time.